Peek Documentation

 • Double-click assistant text to copy a section.

-• Click the Peek label above a response to copy that full response.
+• Click the Peek label above a response to copy the complete response.

 • Click a code block header, such as HTML, CSS, Swift, or JavaScript, to copy that code block.

-• Peek response copy and code block copy include small visual confirmation animations.
+• Response and code copying include visual confirmation animations.

-• Quick Copy works after the response finishes writing.
+• Quick Copy works after a response finishes writing.

-• Auto-clear clipboard can remove Peek-copied text 1 minute after you leave Peek.
+• Auto-clear clipboard can remove Peek-copied text one minute after you leave Peek.

 App Settings